-1. The Game Commission be authorized to fund cost sharing for wildlife crop damage control methods other than fencing, such as invisible fencing to contain guardian dogs on cropland. ('21) 2.
-The PGC not restrict the current uses of rifles, shot guns, bows, cross bows, for the killing of wildlife for crop damage. ('21) 3.
-The Pennsylvania Tax Code be changed to allow farmers to claim un-reimbursed documented losses from wildlife damage. ('21) 4.
-The Game Commission food and cover program address adjacent farm crop damage problems. ('21) 5.
-Christmas trees be classified and treated as un-harvested crops by the Game Commission. ('21) 6.
-Standing timber covered by an approved forest management/stewardship plan be classified and treated as un-harvested crops by the Game Commission. ('21) 7.
-Crop damage by wildlife include any harvested and stockpiled feed left in a field, including wrapped and bagged forages that can be damaged after harvest. ('21) 8.
+1. The Game Commission be authorized to fund cost sharing for wildlife crop damage control methods other than fencing, such as invisible fencing to contain guardian dogs on cropland and/or use of spray deterrents. ('21) 2.
+Crop insurance adjusters determine the monetary value of wildlife crop damage and then the Game Commission use funds to mitigate it. ('24) 3.
+The PGC not restrict the current uses of rifles, shot guns, bows, cross bows, for the killing of wildlife for crop damage. ('21) 4.
+The PA Department of Agriculture to set aside funding to create a cost share basis with the producer being responsible for up to 50% of the cost of fencing for specialty crops once wildlife damage has been shown. ('23)

+5. Rigorous and scientific study of the amount of yearly wildlife damage to crops and livestock in Pennsylvania, such as study to be conducted by NASS, PDA and/or Penn State or other industry recognized institutions. ('23) 6.
+The Pennsylvania Tax Code be changed to allow farmers to claim un-reimbursed documented losses from wildlife damage. ('21) 7.
+The Game Commission food and cover program address adjacent farm crop damage problems. ('21) 8.
+Christmas trees be classified and treated as un-harvested crops by the Game Commission. ('21) 9.
+Standing timber covered by an approved forest management/stewardship plan be classified and treated as un-harvested crops by the Game Commission. ('21) 10.
+Crop damage by wildlife include any harvested and stockpiled feed left in a field, including wrapped and bagged forages that can be damaged after harvest. ('21) 11.
 Persons lawfully killing elk for crop damage, that will not be used for food consumption, not be required to: - a.
 Provide cold storage for compliance with standards of "safekeeping"; - b.
 Perform field dressing or gutting; or - c.
-Surrender elk harvested. ('21)
+Surrender elk harvested. ('21) 12.
+The Pennsylvania Game Commission must adequately provide resolutions to all landowners/leaseholders, with the ability to adequately prevent and/or address property damages caused by wildlife. ('24) 13.
+Mortality composting or on-site burial be allowable disposal methods for wildlife removed due to crop damage. ('24) 14.
+Hay be considered a harvestable crop for wildlife damage control. ('24) 15.
+Farmers be permitted to use drones and low-Earth orbit satellite imagery to monitor and locate wildlife that damage crops. ('24)